-Problem properties could describe any problem that a property or homeowner may face in terms of selling to a ready, willing and able buyer who would be expected to require a mortgage and survey or at the very least, a mortgage valuation.
+Problem properties could describe any problem that a property or homeowner may face regarding selling to a ready, willing and able buyer who would be expected to require a mortgage and survey or at the very least, a mortgage valuation.

-However, it really encompasses any property with an issue or problem that prevents its sale, reduces its value and or appeal in the market place.
+However, it encompasses any property with an issue or problem that prevents its sale, reduces its value and or appeal in the marketplace.

 “Problem property” is a phrase used by police, councils and governments seeking to apply pressure to the owners and managers of buildings where social order issues, crime, vandalism, drug dealing, drug taking, squatting or theft takes place.